 Our specialist interdisciplinary team of nurses, therapists, and Life Skills Facilitators are experienced in supporting people living with progressive and sudden-onset neurological disorders affecting the brain, spine, and the nerves that connect them.

-Rehabilitation and care pathways Rehabilitation Pathway → For people recovering from sudden-onset conditions, including traumatic brain or spinal cord injury and acquired brain injury including those sustained through trauma, anoxia, stroke, tumour, virus, or infection Complex Care Pathway → For people with highly complex neurological needs requiring expert ongoing care, such as support for breathing (via tracheostomy or assisted ventilation), specialist care for residents in Prolonged Disorders of Consciousness, supported nutrition and hydration including PEG management, cognitive impairment, stressed and distressed behaviours, and care for individuals with community treatment orders (CTOs) Neurodegenerative Pathway → For people with progressive neurological conditions, including motor neurone disease, multiple sclerosis, Huntington's disease, brain tumours, Parkinson's disease, Pick's disease, frontotemporal dementia, Korsakoff's syndrome, and other early onset dementias Respite and Neuro-palliative Care Private and funded respite care is available for individuals who require a short period of support, and the team is skilled in caring for people at the end of their life Inspire Neurocare supports people with complex physical, neurological, psychological and behavioural needs: - ightarrow spasticity and postural management - ightarrow supported nutrition and hydration - ightarrow continence and personal care - \rightarrow mobility impairments - \rightarrow skin integrity issues/concerns - → swallowing difficulties (dysphagia) and modified diet and nutrition - → moderate to severe cognitive impairment - ightarrow communication challenges - → memory problems, disorientation and confusion - → depression, anxiety, and emotional difficulties Every pathway includes an initial assessment, care planning, and goal setting with interdisciplinary team members, individuals, and families.
+Rehabilitation and care pathways

+Rehabilitation Pathway

+→ For people recovering from sudden-onset conditions, including traumatic brain or spinal cord injury and acquired brain injury including those sustained through trauma, anoxia, stroke, tumour, virus, or infection

+Neurodegenerative Pathway

+→ For people with progressive neurological conditions, including motor neurone disease, multiple sclerosis, Huntington's disease, brain tumours, Parkinson's disease, Pick's disease, frontotemporal dementia, Korsakoff's syndrome, and other early onset dementias

+Respite and Neuro-palliative Care

+Private and funded respite care is available for individuals who require a short period of support, and the team is skilled in caring for people at the end of their life Inspire Neurocare supports people with complex physical, neurological, psychological and behavioural needs:

+- → spasticity and postural management

+- → supported nutrition and hydration

+- → continence and personal care

+- → mobility impairments

+- → skin integrity issues/concerns

+- → swallowing difficulties (dysphagia) and modified diet and nutrition

+- → moderate to severe cognitive impairment

+- → communication challenges

+- memory problems, disorientation and confusion

+- depression, anxiety, and emotional difficulties

+Every pathway includes an initial assessment, care planning, and goal setting with interdisciplinary team members, individuals, and families.
 An initial progress review occurs at 6-8 weeks, followed by another at 12-14 weeks.
 For shorter rehabilitation placements, we will arrange timely progress reviews, with reports at the halfway point of an agreed rehabilitation period, or as directed by Commissioners.

 At these meetings, team members, individuals, families, and care commissioners discuss and agree on next steps, including discharge planning, transition to long-term care, or advanced care planning.

+3

+Contemporary, accessible, and designed for neurocare Designed around the needs of people living with a range of neurological conditions, Inspire Neurocare elegantly combines style and function to create an environment of comfort, possibility and potential.
 In addition to dedicated areas for families and individuals to come together to cook, eat and relax, the light, contemporary, open-plan service has assistive technology built-in and WiFi throughout, a 32 square metre physiotherapy gym and elegant interior-designed spaces.
-Contemporary, accessible, and designed for neurocare Designed around the needs of people living with a range of neurological conditions, Inspire Neurocare elegantly combines style and function to create an environment of comfort, possibility and potential.
 Inspire Neurocare Worcester has 43 ensuite bedrooms and a 1-bedroom independent living apartment.
 Each of the light ensuite bedrooms is over twice the usual size, is fully soundproofed and have independently controlled underfloor heating.
 Three large balconies overlook landscaped grounds, providing areas of quiet retreat as well as spaces for socialising and summer barbeques.

-Independent living at Inspire Worcester Inspire Neurocare benefits from a one-bedroom, self-contained independent living apartment , allowing people to develop their independence in a home from home environment.
+Independent living at Inspire Worcester Inspire Neurocare benefits from a one-bedroom, self-contained independent living apartment, allowing people to develop their independence in a home from home environment.
 The stylish and welcoming apartment includes a large, light, and airy open-plan kitchen diner, and a spacious bedroom with an en-suite wet room.
-The fully accessible space is suitable for all, cleverly designed to offer independence for wheelchair users and people with limited mobility.
+The apartment offers flexible space that is suitable for all, cleverly designed to offer independence for wheelchair users and people with limited mobility.
 The bedroom has pull-down storage in the wardrobe, and adjustable height worktops and flexible space ensures that using the kitchen is safe, comfortable, and practical for all.
-It is suitable for people on a rehabilitation pathway who are preparing to be discharged, and for individuals with progressive conditions who wish to maintain their independence for as long as possible.

-the empathy we have observed between patients and staff."
+"Staff adapt to our daughter's care needs with compassion, allowing her to control decision making and choices wherever possible.
+We are very pleased and confident with the care she is receiving and would praise the empathy we have observed between patients and staff."
 Family of resident